 Reducing Delaware's carbon pollution

 The EPA estimates that the Clean Power Plan will cut national carbon pollution from power plants by 32 percent from 2005 levels.
-Delaware along with the other eight northeast and Mid-Atlantic States that form the Regional Greenhouse Gas Initiative (RGGI) have reduced carbon pollution from power plants by 40 percent since 2005, while the regional economy has grown eight percent.
+Delaware and the other eight northeast and Mid-Atlantic states that form the Regional Greenhouse Gas Initiative (RGGI) have cumulatively reduced carbon pollution from power plants by 40 percent since 2005, while the regional economy has grown eight percent.
 Investments to date from this market-based program are projected to return more than $2 billion in lifetime energy bill savings to households and businesses in the region.

 Getting Delaware citizens involved